 - If a member of the team that you have delegated tasks to misses their deadline, there isn’t going to be an alert sent through your workflow notifying the rest of the team that something has gone wrong.

 - There’s no easy way to assign tasks or share updates with colleagues.
 Instead, you’d have to set up manual notifications for each person who needs one.
 It is why you should check out some of the apps similar to google sheets mentioned above.
 These offer a lot of additional functions to let you assign tasks, and share updates with a colleague.

-- There are no templates for common project management tasks like creating milestones, schedules, and budgets, etc. You either have to create these from scratch or use some third-party software that may not fully integrate with Google Sheets.
+- There are no templates for common project management tasks like creating milestones, schedules, budgets, etc. You either have to create these from scratch or use some third-party software that may not fully integrate with Google Sheets.

 - There’s no reporting functionality which means if something goes wrong during your project.
 Some of the tools that are similar to google sheets do offer this functionality.